jlopez/ane-testflight/README.md

     // Alternatively, supply your own feedback string TestFlight.submitFeedback(feedbackField.text);

-    // Lastly, you can tweak TestFlight internal settings TestFlight.setOptions({ logToConsole: false });
+    // You can tweak TestFlight internal settings TestFlight.setOptions({ logToConsole: false });

+    // You can use the TFLog function
+    // Unfortuntately, no varargs are allowed for now TestFlight.log("All your bases are belong to us");

 When building an .ipa, you must: